millerlp/oceanwaves/README.md

 statistics
 for ocean waves, using a record of surface heights as input.
-For sea surface heights deri ved from bottom-mounted pressure transducers, the package also contains a function `prCorr` to correct for depth attenuation of the pressure signal.
+For sea surface heights derived from bottom-mounted pressure transducers, the package also contains a function `prCorr()` to correct for depth attenuation of the pressure signal.

-`waveStatsSP` produces wave height and period statistics using spectral analysis methods, while `waveStatsZC` calculates additional wave height and period statistics based on a zero-crossing algorithm.
+`waveStatsSP()` produces wave height and period statistics using spectral analysis methods, while `waveStatsZC()` calculates additional wave height and period statistics based on a zero-crossing algorithm.

 Pressure corrections and wave statistics functions were adapted from Urs